jafbath/survivorProject/readme.md

 - This is a team project with pre-assigned teams.
 - [Project Proposals](../../../project-3/issues/new?assignees=&labels=&template=project-proposal-submission.md&title=Your+Group+Names+%2B+Squad+Lead) are due on **Tuesday, 1/25 at or before 12:00 PM ET**.
-- Project Deliverable is due on or before **Monday, 1/31 at or before 1:00 PM ET**.
+- Project Deliverable is due on or before **Saturday, 1/06 at or before 9:00 AM ET**.
-- Presentations will be on **Monday, 1/31 at 2:00 PM ET** to the entire cohort.
+- Presentations will be on **Saturday, 1/06 at 10:00 AM ET**.
-- Each team has a total of 5 tokens for support.
-In order to receive support, you **must** fill out a [troubleshooting issue](../../issues/new?labels=bug&template=project-troubleshooting-request.md&title=BUG+DESCRIPTION).
-The next instructor in the support queue will reach out and help debug your issue, with a Zoom call with your team during scheduled office hours.

 ## Details

-In your last project, you learned how to build a frontend React application that used data from a third-party API.
-In this project you will build a full stack application with a similar React frontend, but with your own backend application (server and database).
+In your last project, you learned how to build an express/node/mongoose application.
+In this project you will build a full stack application with a React frontend, and a node/express/mongoose backend (server and database).

-Your instructors have organized you and your classmates into groups to design and build an app with two major components:
+We have organized you into groups of 3 to design and build an app with two major components:

 1. An API of your own design (built using Node, Express, and Mongoose) that